dkchung0/Intent-classification-task-by-roberta/README.md

 ---

 #### 3. `bert_large.ipynb`
 This notebook focuses on fine-tuning the `bert-large` model for the same task.
-It compares the training process and performance of `bert-large` with `bert-base` to explore any improvements.

 ---

 #### 4. `roberta_lora.ipynb`
 This notebook demonstrates the fine-tuning of a `RoBERTa` model using Low-Rank Adaptation (LoRA).
-It highlights the efficiency gains from using LoRA and evaluates the model's performance on the intent classification task.
+It shows how LoRA can reduce computational resource requirements while still achieving competitive performance.
+However, it also highlights that the best results were obtained with full parameter fine-tuning.

 ---

 #### 5. `error_analysis.ipynb`
 This notebook performs an in-depth analysis of misclassified samples from the intent classification task.
-It compares true and predicted labels and highlights areas where the model struggled, suggesting potential improvements.
+It compares true and predicted labels to identify areas with potential data issues and provides insights into where data labeling may need refinement.
+It highlights the need for re-annotation of problematic data to improve overall model performance.

 ---